ACEsuit/mace/docs/quick-start/quick-start.rst

 Quick Start
 ===========

+Welcome on the MACE documentation!

-See Installation section under User Guide.
+See Installation section under :ref:`installation` for the requirements and installation instructions.

+For a guide and examples on how to use MACE foundation models, see :ref:`foundation_models`.